gom9000/gom9000/README.md

 ---

 I write software professionally since the late '90s.
-Outside of work I build electronics, document experiments, and maintain a slow-burning Java library that is trying to be (may be!) a rigorous mathematical framework for algebra, linear algebra, analysis, and physics.
+Outside of work I build electronics, document experiments, and maintain a small, slow-burning Java library for abstract algebra and physics experiments.
 I also play piano and have a complicated relationship with Genesis.

 ---